darienmt/darienmt.github.io/_posts/2016-03-11-advent-of-code-day-11.markdown

 disqus_identifier: advent-of-code-day11
 ---
 # First puzzle
 This puzzle will deal with the generation of a "password."
 The password is a string of characters from "a" to "z."
-In order to get a new password, you need to add 1 to the least significant character of the old password.
+To get a new password, you need to add 1 to the least significant character of the old password.
 This addition will increase the letter "value" based on its alphabet position.
 For example:

 - Old password: "xx" + 1 => New password: "xy"
 - Old password: "xz" + 1 => New password: "ya"